Graduate Financial Aid

 If you accepted a loan on your Award Letter, there are a couple of steps that need to be completed prior to your loan(s) being disbursed to your tuition account.
 These steps include completing loan entrance counseling (first-time borrower) and completing the Master Promissory Note (MPN).
 All Stafford loans will be borrowed from the U.S. Department of Education through the Federal Direct Loan Program.
 Click on the following links to complete the requirement(s) for you Federal Direct Loan:

-Parents can apply for instant pre-approval online and complete the Master Promissory Note for the PLUS loan online.
-Specific directions are available by clicking here.
+Students can apply for instant pre-approval online and complete the Master Promissory Note for the Grad PLUS loan online.
 If you do not have online access, please contact the financial aid office.
-Please be aware that credit check/loan approval is only valid for 90 days.
+Please be aware that credit check/loan approval is only valid for 180 days.

 The Financial Aid Office will be notified of the credit decision.
-If the application is approved, the Financial Aid Office will certify the PLUS loan.
-If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if there is additional Federal Direct Unsubsidized loan eligibility.
-A revised award letter will be completed.
+If the application is approved, the Financial Aid Office will certify the Grad PLUS loan.

 Students are recommended to exhaust all federal loan options first.
 If additional funding is needed, alternative loans are a source of non-federal educational loans available through a variety of national lending institutions.
 Minimum and maximum amounts to borrow may vary by program, but all require a satisfactory credit history for approval.
 These loans have their own application processes which are available online.
 Download this pdf for more information.